 We are fortunate to have an ample building and two dedicated teachers making it possible to accommodate up to 24 people for regular live-in, multi-day retreats known as sesshin.
 There is no question but that sesshin is the highest expression of Zen training and a vehicle second to none for developing a focused, concentrated practice.

 We offer sesshin four to five times a year, ranging in length from two to six days.
-During that time, participants live at the center, take part in daily cleaning and cooking activities, and spend upwards of ten hours a day in formal zazen.
-Those hours are broken up by meals, a work period, a calisthenics period and a rest period.
-Two chanting services are held, one in the morning and one in the afternoon, and teisho is offered daily.
-Dokusan is generally offered three times in the course of a normal sesshin day.
+Participants live at the center, take part in daily cleaning and cooking activities, and spend upwards of ten hours a day in formal zazen.
+The day is broken up by meals, a work period, a calisthenics period and a rest period.
+Two chanting services are held, and teisho is offered daily.
+Dokusan is generally offered twice in the course of a normal sesshin day.

-With few exceptions, most anyone who has begun practice at the Center may take part in sesshin.
-We also welcome practitioners from other Zen centers.
+Most anyone who has established their practice at the Center may take part in sesshin, and we welcome practitioners from other Zen centers.